Publication Rosen J, Crit Care, 2021 (published paper)

 Quote: "Due to rapidly declining case numbers, the interim analysis was performed when 75 patients had been included in the study.
 Based on this analysis, the data and safety monitoring board recommended to stop the trial due to futility."

 There is no change from the trial registration in the intervention and control treatments.
 The registry's primary outcome reflects the reported primary outcome.
 Some outcomes from the registry are not reported in the paper (e.g. 7-day mortality, days on ventilator support).
 Some outcomes (e.g. days free from ventilator support) are reported in the paper, but were not pre-specified in the trial registry/protocol.
 Time to death was not pre-specified, but could be extracted from the effect estimate from the mortality outcome (i.e. Hazard ratio) and was therefore not considered to be selected from multiple outcome measurements.
-It is unclear what type of funding was gained for this trial (the registry states 'private' yet only reports on one funding source compared to that listed in the pre-print).
+It is unclear what type of funding was gained for this trial (the registry states 'private' yet only reports on one funding source compared to that listed in the pre-print and published report).

 This study was updated on July 8th, 2021 with data from the published report.